 The course fully integrates English language learning and academic subject study through European ground-breaking teaching method – Content and Language Integrated Learning (CLIL), an approach for learning content through a foreign language (English), thus teaching both the subject and the language.

 Taught by qualified subject teachers and is supported by EFL (English as a Foreign Language), the lessons integrate theory and practice, combining classroom instructions and practical workshops and experiments in the laboratories.
 Students will be introduced to the principles of Theory of Knowledge, and are encouraged to think like Mathematicians, Linguists, Economists, Historians and Scientists and develop a love for their subjects.
 They will also develop IT skills, research and study skills, language skills, and learn how to deliver effective presentations, laying good foundations for successful future learning.

 In the afternoons and during the weekends students will enjoy a full structured social and leisure programme, cultural visits and trips to complement the academic programme, and to encourage social interaction in English.

-GCSE Summer Study Program takes place at three top British boarding schools in London, Cambridge and Bristol – DLD College in central London which overlooks Houses of Parliament and the River Thames; Abbey College Cambridge where the world-famous Cambridge University is right next to it; and Sidcot School in Bristol offers a great summer academic course in a beautiful countryside setting with highly competitive price.
+GCSE Summer Study Program takes place at three top British boarding schools in London, Cambridge and Bristol respectively.
+The DLD College in central London overlooks Houses of Parliament and the River Thames; Abbey College in Cambridge is right next to the world-famous Cambridge University; and Sidcot School in Bristol offers a great summer academic course in a beautiful countryside setting with highly competitive price.